What are vaccines against human papillomavirus?

 HPV vaccination is recommended for all boys and girls aged 11 or 12 years old.
 The recommended schedule is two doses 6–12 months apart.
-Females up to the age of 26 and males up to the age 21 may be recommended ‘catch-up’ immunisations if they have not yet been vaccinated; in such cases, three doses are required.
-Men who have sex with men and immune compromised males are recommended vaccination through age 26.
-The nine-valent Gardasil® vaccine is used and is available on a private basis.
+Females up to the age of 26 years and males up to age 21 may have catch-up immunisations recommended if they have not yet been vaccinated; in such cases, three doses are required.
+Men who have sex with men and immunocompromised males have vaccination recommended through to age 26.
+The nine-valent Gardasil®9 vaccine is used and is available on a private basis.

 All girls in the UK are invited for free vaccination with the quadrivalent Gardasil® vaccine.
-A two-dose schedule is required for girls under the age of 15.
-The first is given between ages 11–13, with a second dose given 6–24 months later.
-In girls over the age of 15, three doses are given.
+A two-dose schedule is required for girls under the age of 15 years.
+The first dose is given between the ages of 12 and 14 years, with a second dose given 6–24 months later.
+Girls over the age of 15 require three doses.

-The current programme in the UK does not cover males, though men who have sex with men have recently been added to the immunisation programme in an attempt to protect against anogenital and oropharyngeal cancers.
+As of August 2019, the vaccination programme in the UK covers boys, as well as girls, on the usual schedule.
+Men who have sex with men have recently been added to the immunisation programme in an attempt to protect against anogenital and oropharyngeal cancers.

 Immunosuppressed individuals or those with HIV may also be recommended vaccination.
 Specialist advice should be sought.

-All girls and boys aged 11–12 in New Zealand are invited for vaccination with nine-valent Gardasil®.
-The vaccine is funded for children and young adults aged 9 to 27.
-Two doses are required up to the age of 14; in individuals over 15 years old who are receiving catch-up vaccinations, three doses are required.
+All girls and boys aged 11–12 years in New Zealand are invited for a vaccination with nine-valent Gardasil®9.
+The vaccine is funded for children and young adults aged 9–26 years.
+Two doses are required up to the age of 14 years; in individuals over 15 years old who are receiving catch-up vaccinations, three doses are required.

-Screening programmes worldwide aim to detect CIN and cervical cancer at the earliest possible stage using cytology and/or HPV DNA testing and subtyping.
-Early detection of CIN enables treatment and prevents progression to cancer.
+Screening programmes worldwide aim to detect CIN and cervical cancer at the earliest possible stage using cytology and/or HPV DNA testing and typing.
+Early detection of CIN enables treatment and prevents the progression to cancer.

 Screening is still recommended in vaccinated women, but this is under review.

-Male and female immunosuppressed patients, for example, those with HIV infection, are recommended to undergo regular anal cytological or HPV screening.
+Male and female patients with immunosuppression (eg, those with HIV infection or on immunosuppressive drugs) are recommended to undergo regular anal cytological or HPV screening.